zjb421/ITU/SWE500/project/README.md

 	1.2.
 Discriminators/Competitors: Ask.com, Gotitapp.co
 1.3.
 Possible market: Real-time Online Services - Globally 1.4.
 Patent/trade mark: To start with, we search US database for existance of company name at url:- https://www.sec.gov/edgar/searchedgar/companysearch.html, later we get our company name registered, get ‘connectplus’ patented with http://www.uspto.gov/
-2. Project Timeline - Same as 8.2 from Muchima
+2. Project Timeline -
 Phase 1: Hiring professionals to work for our platform Phase 2: Open to be applied by real users who want to make extra money for certain skills (Uber platform alike)
-3. Requirement engineering (Software Engineering) (Hung) 3.1.
-Summary of functional requirements (Hung)
+3. Requirement engineering (Software Engineering)
+3.1.
+Summary of functional requirements
 Connectivity: Connecting users across the platform in real time globally User Acceptance: Users should be able to accept and decline the service User Feedback: Users should be able to give honest feedbacks about the service offered.